Physics-tailored machine learning reveals unexpected physics in dusty plasmas: Experiments and model

+{Our dusty plasma experiments utilized a vacuum chamber filled with argon gas at 0.5-1.5 Pa of pressure (Fig.~\hyperref[p1]{1\textit{A}}) -- a setup similar to our previous experiments \cite{gogia2017emergent,yu2022extracting,yu20233d,harper2020origin}.
+A disk-shaped electrode was driven with RF power and generated a weakly-ionized argon plasma.
+Near the electrode surface, micron-sized charged particles were levitated in a plasma sheath -- a sharp gradient in the electric field where electrostatic forces can balance with gravitational forces \cite{nitter1996levitation}.
+The levitated particles explored a space roughly 10 mm $\times$ 10 mm $\times$ 1 mm in size (Fig.~\hyperref[p1]{1\textit{B}}, Movie S1).
+The particle positions were tracked using 3D scanning laser tomography \cite{yu20233d}.
+For more details about the plasma conditions and particle tracking method, see \textit{Materials and Methods}.

+The interaction between each pair of particles is mostly due to electrostatic repulsion since each particle carries a negative charge ($\approx10^4$e).
+However, in the plasma sheath, ions stream past each particle at speeds greater than 2 km/s, resulting in vertical ion wakes (Fig.~\hyperref[p1]{1\textit{C}}), similar to the wakes produced behind a fast-moving boat in open water.
+The wakes make the overall interactions between particles nonreciprocal, i.~e., $F_{ij}\neq F_{ji}$ \cite{melzer2019finite,nikolaev2021nonhomogeneity,kolotinskii2021effect,vaulina2015energy,ivlev2015statistical}, and they are especially important when particles are vertically separated in the $z$ direction.
+Moreover, since the particle charge varies within plasma sheath, the particle interactions break translational symmetry in $z$, while maintaining translational symmetry in the $xy$-plane.
+To learn these complex forces, we overcome a major challenge: building the required physical symmetries into a model that can be trained on systems with varying particle number. }

-The tracked 3D trajectories, $x_i(t)$, $y_i(t)$, and $z_i(t)$ (Fig.~1B), of all the particles were used as input to train our ML model.
-An example of trajectories for two particles is shown in Fig.~1C.
-The model assumes that the horizontal ($xy$ plane) acceleration of each particle is determined by Netwon's 2nd law:
+The tracked 3D trajectories ($x_i(t)$, $y_i(t)$, $z_i(t)$) of all the particles were used as input to train our ML model.
+An example of trajectories for two particles is shown in Fig.~\hyperref[p1]{1\textit{D}}.
+The model assumes that the horizontal ($xy$-plane) acceleration of each particle is determined by Newton's 2nd law: